Reading time: 7 min

 3. Database operations performed with Secrets Manager managed role credentials

-4. Audit trail maintained in central logging account
+4. Audit trail maintained in central logging account (if using control tower + an audit account)

 Database User Naming Convention